 This simple recipe starts with a custard base that's churned like traditional ice cream.
 So what the heck is the difference between frozen custard and ice cream you ask?
 Well, both frozen custard and ice cream are made with milk, cream and sugar however custard has a super silky decadently dense texture derived from egg yolks.
 The egg yolk acts as a thickening agent and also helps to keep the ice cream colder longer.

-The base ingredients are quite simple, in fact, you may have most of them in your pantry now.
-Cinnamon, nutmeg and a dash of salt are added to milk (we like to use half and half), heavy whipping cream, sugar and of course egg yolks.
-You can use this as the base for any ice cream recipe from Maple Bacon to Banana Bacon, to Bubblegum Bacon Surprise.
-Hey, we don't know what kinds of things you're into, and we're not here to judge.
+The base ingredients are, however, quite simple—in fact, you may have most of them currently in your pantry.
+Cinnamon, nutmeg and a dash of salt are added to milk (we like to use half & half), heavy whipping cream, sugar and, of course, egg yolks.
+You can use this as the base for any ice cream recipe from Maple Bacon to Banana Bacon to Bubblegum Bacon Surprise.
+Hey, we don't know what kinds of flavors you're into, and we're not here to judge.

 Now, there are a few ways to freeze your custard into ice cream.
 We used a Cuisinart ICE-21 from Crate a Barrel.
 It's the simplest version of an ice cream maker and produces a quart and a half of ice cream at a time.
 It comes with a metal inner bowl that needs to be frozen overnight before using it so no ice or salt needed.
 After your custard is made, it's transferred to the frozen bowl for churning.
 As the custard freezes, 2 blades scrape the sweet frozen treat from the walls of the bowl.
 It churns at just the right speed to infuse some air into your custard giving it a nice fluff.
 You then transfer it to an air-tight container and place it in the freezer to firm up.